ENDGAME:

 I cannot totally fathom it,

-but I cannot live without knowing that
+but I cannot live without knowing

-and my love and my unending gratitude.
+and my love, and my unending gratitude.

 Please do not, Dear Merciful Lord,